Ultra-Code/archsway/archlinux/archinstall.md

-imagemagick for use by kitty for terminal image preview imv as image viewer intel-gpu-tools for monitoring gpu usage install mesa as dri userspace driver and intel-media-driver as va-api for intel jq a Command-line JSON processor libreoffice-fresh for working with openoffice documents lldb for debuging zig c and c++
+imagemagick for use by kitty for terminal image preview imv as image viewer intel-gpu-tools for monitoring gpu usage install mesa for opengl and as dri userspace driver and intel-media-driver as va-api for intel jq a Command-line JSON processor libreoffice-fresh for working with openoffice documents lldb for debuging zig c and c++